 Reading is just a short jaunt along the M4 from our Wiltshire studios and so for once it was almost a leisurely start to the day.
-I even went as far as promising Shelly there would be breakfast.
+I even went as far as finding breakfast.
 Well, when I say breakfast, I mean the delight of a Bacon sandwich from McDonalds.
 Whilst I am not a particular fan of any fast food chain, it has to be said that when you have been up for several hours and it’s still only 7am, almost any kind of breakfast food is appealing.
 In anticipation we turned off the M4 and followed the signs for Ikea.
 Whereupon we discovered the McDonalds restaurant was closed.

 No matter I thought, maybe there will be something else, a Costa maybe.
 Or at worst most petrol filling stations have semi decent offerings in terms of croissant and coffee, some even freshly baked.
 But no, apparently not in Reading.
 We tried 3 different options and the choice was not limited it was non existent.
 By now, having used up all the available spare time faffing around, we headed to the school.
 Today’s recording was taking place in a new part of the school which essentially was a ‘conference room’.
 No matter, in today’s session we would only be recording Year Groups at a time rather than the whole school at once.
 On a more pleasing note, moments after we had unloaded our gear, one of the teachers came along and offered us a toasted bagel and mug of tea!
 This more than made up for the lack of breakfast elsewhere and we were soon set up and ready to record.